awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    CONTEXT: xlog redo at 46E/F1330870 for Storage/TRUNCATE: base/13322/8058750 to 0 blocks flags 7

-1. Fixes a bug that could cause Aurora PostgreSQL to hang while replaying a multixact WAL record when replicating from RDS PostgreSQL to Aurora PostgreSQL\.
+1. Fixes a bug that could cause Aurora PostgreSQL to stop responding while replaying a multixact WAL record when replicating from RDS PostgreSQL to Aurora PostgreSQL\.

 1. Multiple improvements to the reliability of importing snapshots from RDS PostgreSQL to Aurora PostgreSQL\.